What Can I Do About a Fever (High Temperature)?

 - Make sure your child gets plenty of rest.

-Seek Medical Care
+Get Medical Care if:

-- an infant is younger than 3 months old and has a temperature of 100.4°F (38°C) or higher
+- your baby is younger than 3 months old has a temperature of 100.4°F (38°C) or higher

-If an older child has a fever and:
+- an older child has a fever and:

-- appears sick
+- looks sick

 - develops a rash

-- has persistent diarrhea or repeated vomiting
+- has lasting diarrhea and/or repeated vomiting

 - has signs of dehydration (peeing less than usual, not having tears when crying, less alert and less active than usual)

-- has recurring fever for 5 days
+- has a fever for 5 days